 From May to early August, we get to enjoy longer and lighter days.
 Yet, come winter, it can get dark before any of us have even left work.
 And this year, it seems earlier sunsets crept up on us faster than ever!

-Fear not, because we’re sharing the good news that the year’s first 5pm sunset will happen on Saturday, January 21.
-Meaning that from January 21 onward, sunset will not be before 5pm until November 2023.
+Fear not, because we’re sharing the good news that the year’s first 8pm sunset will happen tomorrow on Tuesday, May 9th.

-And though sunsets will still be earlier than they are in the summer, at least we can look ahead to more light-filled days through the new year.
+And though sunsets will still be a bit earlier than they are in the peak of summer, at least we can look ahead to more light-filled days to come.

 Fun Fact: The longest day of 2023 will occur on June 21 (summer solstice) with a sunset at 8:30pm.